-We can hold a site feedback book, if required, and act as an on-the-ground monitor for identifying potential problems before they occur.
+We act as an on-the-ground monitor for identifying potential problems before they occur, and feed this back to the event organisers.
 We act as an advocacy bridge between people needing welfare support and other on or off site agencies.

-Part of the Senior Co-ordinator’s role is to keep fully updated on HSE, WHO and NICE legislation to maintain high standards of service, in which the team are fully briefed.
-She is a member of the Safety Advisors Group in Entertainment (SAGE) and the Production Services Association.
+Part of the Senior Coordinator’s role is to keep fully updated on HSE, WHO, SCIE and NICE legislation to maintain high standards of service, in which the team are fully briefed.

 Are you a festival promoter or other event organiser?
 Are you considering your need for a professional welfare service?
 Then please get in touch by clicking here.
 We can provide you with a tailor-made risk assessment for your event and help with HSE, Licensing and Safeguarding compliance in the planning stage.

-The Senior Co-ordinator of N.E.W.S., Corinne Lane, has been working in the Events Industry since 1987 covering every role from stewarding, to medical (mental health), event production, and even performing.
+The Senior Co-ordinator of N.E.W.S., Corinne Lane, has been working in the Events Industry since 1987 covering every role from stewarding, to medical (mental health), event production (Safeguarding silver command), and even performing.
 She has worked at and attended hundreds of events.
 However, her primary role has been to provide professional and caring Welfare services.
-In 1995, she set up Reading Welfare Point to provide a welfare team to Reading Festival.
-Some years later, as the demand for the team’s services grew across the UK, the team’s name was amended to National Event Welfare Service.
-‘We cover all points of the compass’, she explains.

 Her many years of industry experience across the board have given her a profound insight into not only how events and festivals work, but also the need for a good relationship with their local Licensing authority.
 She remains passionate about the provision of an excellent standard of care to festival customers and takes an active role in the development of good industry protocol.